CMPT276-Project/backend/SCHEMA.md

 }
 ```

-The array contains one to many number  of questions.
+The array contains one to many number (up to the value specified in `number_of_questions`) of questions.